Why you should be using DV360 and Google Display Ads simultaneously

 Let’s take a deep dive into the differences between the platforms:

-One of the biggest advantages of GDA is that the algorithms learn from data from the entire platform.
+1. Data sources One of the biggest advantages of GDA is that the algorithms learn from data from the entire platform.
 Additionally, Google Ads uses deterministic login data from Search, Gmail, YouTube, and Discovery/News features.

 Within DV360 only data from your account is used.
 However, multiple data sources can be consolidated to fully utilise all your data.
 Example sources include ad-exchanges, CRM-, campaign, website, and publisher data.